tdudgeon/openshift-api-swagger/README-OPENRISKNET.md

 To customise this for your own VRE:

 1. fork or clone this repo (or the orginal sabre1041/openshift-api-swagger repo).
-2. edit `openshift-api-swagger-template.yml` and modify the location of the github repo to your fork or clone.
+2. edit `openshift-api-swagger-template.yml` and modify the location of the github repo to your fork or clone and (optionally) change the route name to something more reasonable (e.g. swagger-ui.your.site.org).
-3. edit `swagger-ui-standalone-preset.js` and modify the default location of the swagger endpoint
+3. edit `swagger-ui-standalone-preset.js` and modify the default location of the swagger endpoint (hint: search for the `placeholder` property in that file), and optionally change the key from `placeholder` to `value` as the placeholder may not get used as the default.
 4. push your changes to GitHub
 5. run `oc process -f openshift-api-swagger-template.yml | oc create -f-` (NOTE: the instructions in the README.md document from the sabre1041/openshift-api-swagger repo are incorrect in this respect).
+6. ssh to the master node and edit `/etc/origin/master-config.yaml`.
+Add your route name to the list of CORS origins in the corsAllowedOrigins section (you will add a line like this `- (?i)//swagger-ui\.prod\.openrisknet\.org(:|\z)`).
+Restart the origin-master-api service: `systemctl restart origin-master-api.service`
-6. after deployment is complete point your browser to http://swagger-ui.prod.openrisknet.org (or whatever is appropriate for your site)
+7. after deployment is complete point your browser to http://swagger-ui.prod.openrisknet.org (or whatever is appropriate for your site)